sushilsridhar/cs-fundamentals/lld/OOP.md

 Access modifiers  | public, default, private, protected, classes can have only public or default modifier
 Super keyword     | allows access to parent class members from child class (attributes, methods and constructors)

+protected access modifier - is accessible inside package and by subclasses outside the package

 # Encapsulation

 > achieves abstraction by using access modifiers